A rare asseveration was made by the Master of Whisperers, Varys, while describing power in Westeros- ‘A very small man can cast a very large shadow.’

 Tyrion’s character taught us, that, being different will get you condemnation but that doesn’t mean that your different is bad.
 It only makes you unique.
 And you must not get dismayed by the disapproval of people who don’t matter.

 Game of Thrones is the Universe that gives a most literal depiction of today’s world.
 A world with nations that fail to unite against a common enemy.
 A world with greed, anger and vengeance.
 Game of Thrones showed me, that, it takes more than just a crown to be a leader.
-It showed me, that, my individuality is my greatest weapon.
+The characters whose imperfectness and flaws render so close to my heart and show me, that, my individuality is my greatest weapon.
 Most of all, it taught me, that, you don’t give up on Family.

 I did not create any of the artwork displayed above.
 All the images have been taken from Google Images and if any of it is yours, please do let me know.